appsmithorg/appsmith-docs/website/docs/advanced-concepts/git-workflow/commit-and-push.md

 Renaming an entity (query, widgets etc) is the same as deleting the old entity and creating a new one in the Git file system.
 For example, when you rename a query, you may see `2 queries modified` while trying to commit; the 2 changes are the old query being deleted and the new one being created.
 :::

+## Discard changes

+While developing an application in Appsmith, sometimes, you may want to discard the current changes and revert to the previous stable version.
+To discard the changes, click **Commit and Push** icon and in the deploy modal, click the **Discard Changes** button.

 ## Migration changes

 When an Appsmith version is upgraded (self-hosted or cloud), you may see uncommitted changes in your local Git branch even when you've made no changes in your app.
 This happens due to new feature additions to the platform.
 You can commit these changes as version upgrade changes.
 Conflicts that may arise during the review process should be resolved on the remote repository.